osoner/countly-documentation/reference/contributing-to-countly.md

 ### Follow Countly on Twitter & Facebook

-We are always updating our latest status on Twitter and Facebook, and use these two social environments a lot.
+We are always updating our latest status on [Twitter](http://twitter.com/gocountly) and [Facebook](http://www.facebook.com/Countly), and use these two social environments a lot.
 A quick and dirty way to ask a question to Countly developers is to contact them via Twitter.

 ### Write an SDK for your platform

 Currently Countly is written for iOS, Android, Blackberry, Windows Phone and Mac OS X platforms.
-Contributors have provided SDKs for Titanium SDK and Unity 3D.
+Contributors have provided many SDKs for different development environments including Titanium SDK, Unity 3D and Corona.
 Basically, if a device is connected to internet, you can get analytics data easily with a simple SDK.
 Examples include but not limited to Smart TVs, set top boxes, mobile apps using HTML5/Javascript, desktop operating systems, in-car entertainment systems, IP security cameras - anything that is able to